Belfort Roxo: Education

 Belfort Roxo earned a Bachelor of Physical and Mathematical Sciences degree at the Central School of Rio de Janeiro, later called the Polytechnic School of Rio de Janeiro.
 Along with Paulo de Frontin and Pereira Passos, he was sent by D. Pedro II in Europe, to study there.
 He graduated from the Institute of Civil Engineers in London and the School of Bridges and Sidewalks in Paris.

 Tributes

 In 1888 the region of Baixada Fluminense suffered a major drought.
 The city instituted a plan contrived by Paulo de Frontin and Belfort Roxo that involved the transportation of 15 million liters of water to the city of Corte over the course of 6 days.
-At some point after his death and in tribute for his services in alleviating the drought, his name was given to a sugar plantation around which Nova Iguacu later grew and enveloped.
-On January 1, 1993, the city of Belford Roxo was created out of Nova Iguaçu.
+At some point after his death and in tribute for his services in alleviating the drought, his name was given to a sugar plantation around which Nova Iguaçu later grew and enveloped.
+On 3 April 1990 the city of Belford Roxo was created out of Nova Iguaçu.

 In the Copacabana neighborhood of Rio de Janeiro, Belfort Roxo's name was also given to a street.